H12345555/LifeExp-by-Country/README.md

 - Means
 - Medians
 - Standard deviations
-- ANOVA (Analysis of Variance)
+- ANOVA/AOV (Analysis of Variance)
-- 95% Confidence Ineterval Analysis (95% CI)
+- 95% Confidence Interval Analysis (95% CI)
 - Tukey HSD was used to identify which country pairs differ significantly

 ### Visualization Summary and .png files exported:
 The following plots and subplots were generated using R code.
 All visualizations are compiled using grid.arrange() into multi-panel layouts for presentation.